 Importantly, even auditors and accountants may be eligible to receive rewards under the program.
-The lawyers at Zuckerman Law routinely represent accountants and auditors in whistleblower-retaliation and whistleblower-reward claims.
+Leading whistleblower firm Zuckerman Law routinely represents accountants and auditors in whistleblower retaliation and whistleblower reward claims.

 The largest award to date was issued in September 2014, when the SEC announced it would give more than $30 million to a foreign resident who provided key original information that led to a successful enforcement action.

 To learn more about the SEC Whistleblower Program, download Zuckerman Law’s eBook: SEC Whistleblower Program: Tips from SEC Whistleblower Attorneys to Maximize an SEC Whistleblower Award: